This is the most complete guide that shows you how to start a blog on WordPress.

 - Combine a brand keyword (epic) with a descriptive keyword (outdoors) for epicoutdoorsy.com

-- Go broad vs. super specific if possible to expand your content strategy over time
+- Go broad vs. super specific so you can expand your content strategy over time

 Step 3: Secure Your Social Media Accounts